 Was a music promoter and freelance TV cameraman at the time.

 Several of the bodies were found in the Chattahoochee River.

 Williams became a suspect after police saw him on a bridge they had been staking out.

-Williams was linked to several victims by fibers and hairs found in house.
+Williams was linked to several victims by fibers and hairs found in his house.
 He was linked to other victims by witnesses.

 Some of the victims' parents did not believe Williams was guilty.
 Others thought the Ku Klux Klan might have been behind the killings.

 Was convicted and sentenced to two life terms in 1982.